is now available! Read about the new features and fixes from November.

 By default, if you open a new VS Code window (instance) without opening a folder or workspace, VS Code runs the window with full trust.
 All installed extensions are enabled and you can use the empty window without restrictions.

-When you open a file, you will be prompted whether you want to open an untrusted file since there is no folder to parent it.
+When you open a file, you are prompted whether you want to open an untrusted file, since there is no folder to parent it.

-You can switch an empty window to Restricted Mode using the Workspace Trust editor (select Manage Workspace Trust from the Manage gear button or the Command Palette) and selecting Don't Trust.
-The empty window will remain in Restricted Mode for your current session but will go back to trusted if you restart or create a new window.
+You can switch an empty window to Restricted Mode by using the Workspace Trust editor (select Workspaces: Manage Workspace Trust in the Command Palette), and then selecting Don't Trust.
+The empty window remains in Restricted Mode for your current session but reverts back to trusted if you restart or create a new window.

 If you want all empty windows to be in Restricted Mode, you can set security.workspace.trust.emptyWindow to false.